Radio Free Europe/Radio Liberty: Radio Free Europe

-In January 1950, the NCFE obtained a transmitter base at Lampertheim, West Germany, and on July 4 of the same year RFE completed its first broadcast aimed at Czechoslovakia.
+In January 1950, the NCFE obtained a transmitter base at Lampertheim, West Germany, and on 4 July of the same year RFE completed its first broadcast aimed at Czechoslovakia.
 In late 1950, RFE began to assemble a full-fledged foreign broadcast staff, becoming more than a "mouthpiece for exiles".
 Teams of journalists were hired for each language service, and an elaborate system of intelligence gathering provided up-to-date broadcast material.
 Most of this material came from a network of well-connected émigrés and interviews with travelers and defectors.
 RFE did not use paid agents inside the Iron Curtain and based its bureaus in regions popular with exiles.
-RFE also extensively monitored Communist bloc publications and radio services, creating an impressive body of information that would later serve as a resource for organizations across the world.
+RFE also extensively monitored Communist bloc publications and radio services, creating a body of information that would later serve as a resource for organizations across the world.

 In addition to its regular broadcasts, RFE spread broadcasts through a series of operations that distributed leaflets via meteorological balloons; one such operation, Prospero, sent messages to Czechoslovakia.
 From October 1951 to November 1956, the skies of Central Europe were filled with more than 350,000 balloons carrying over 300 million leaflets, posters, books, and other printed matter.
 The nature of the leaflets varied, and according to Arch Puddington included messages of support and encouragement "to citizens suffering under communist oppression", "satirical criticisms of communist regimes and leaders", information about dissident movements and human rights campaigns, and messages expressing the solidarity of the American people with the residents of Eastern European nations.
 Puddington stated that "the project served as a publicity tool to solidify RFE's reputation as an unbiased broadcaster".